michaeldawson/website/src/markdown-pages/alignment.md

 icon: Url103_32x32_4
 ---

 _Heads up: This post is a cross between a brain dump, a diary entry, and a blog-post, and isn't yet intended for a truly public audience.
-Since writing the first version, a few of these ideas have evolved, in ways that I would be glad to talk more about with you.
+Since writing the first version, a few of these ideas have evolved, in ways that I would be glad to discuss with you.
 In the meantime, I hope you find it interesting, and I would welcome_ <a href="mailto:hi@michaeldawson.com.au">any feedback!</a>

 <pre>